 (with me as your therapist)

-As every therapist is a different person we will all work in a slightly different way.
+As every therapist is a different they will all work in a different way.
 A good therapist will be well 'seasoned' in their approach and not 'wooden'.
-More experienced therapists will bring their personality into therapy, they will not be putting on a act of trying to be a therapist, or something that they are not.
+More experienced therapists will bring their personality into therapy, they will not be putting on an act of trying to be a therapist or something that they are not.
 Experienced therapists often bring a unique blend of trainings and ways of working, rather than one method alone.

-Research has shown - having therapy is more helpful than having no therapy at all.
+Research has shown - having some therapy is more helpful than having no therapy at all.

-I will provide you with a safe environment where you can really be you, without being judged.
+I will provide you with a safe environment where you can really be you, without judgement.

 What may happen is: